MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

 * If the materialized view includes a datetime dimension, the backfill process supports overriding the [extent creation time](../extents-overview.md#extent-creation-time) based on the datetime column.
-This can be useful, for example, if you would like "older" records to be dropped before recent ones (since the [retention policy](../retentionpolicy.md) is based on the extents creation time).
+This can be useful, for example, if you would like "older" records to be dropped before recent ones, since the [retention policy](../retentionpolicy.md) is based on the extents creation time.
 Using this property is only supported if the datetime dimension uses the [bin()](../../query/binfunction.md) function.
 For example, the following backfill will assign creation time based on the `Timestamp` group-by key:

    <!-- csl -->
     ```